chr1st1ank/pykmymoney/README.md

+# Pykmymoney
+Python bindings to read [kmymoney](https://kmymoney.org/) files.

-# Installing the development environment
+## Installing the development environment

 This project uses [poetry](https://python-poetry.org) which is based on [pyenv](https://github.com/pyenv/pyenv).
 So first get these tools.